 HRA receives recognition for public access efforts: In addition to being recognized as a SPARC Innovator by the Scholarly Publishing and Academic Resources Coalition in early 2013, in the fall of 2013, HRA was recognized as one of 30 high-impact organizations supporting open/public access as part of the Accelerating Science Awards Program.
 The major sponsors of the awards program are the Public Library of Science, Google, and the Wellcome Trust.

-Registration materials have been sent for the April HRA Members’ Meeting: The registration deadline for the spring HRA Members Meeting has passed and you should have received an email confirming your registration from Marla Amann on February 21.
+The April HRA Members’ Meeting is right around the corner: The registration deadline for the spring HRA Members Meeting has passed and you should have received an email confirming your registration from Marla Amann on February 21.
 If you did not, please contact HRA.
 HRA thanks The Alzheimer’s Association for hosting the spring meeting in Chicago on April 1-2, 2014.
-For more details on the meeting, please go to the Meeeting and News page.
+For more details on the meeting, please go to the Meeting and News page.

 September 2014 Members’ Meeting host and location announced: Mark your calendars now to make sure you reserve the dates of the September 2014 HRA Members’ Meeting: The Burroughs Wellcome Fund has graciously offered to host the fall 2014 meeting on September 18-19, 2014, in Research Triangle Park, North Carolina.